mrmurphy/splodingsocks.github.io/_posts/2015-07-24-haskell-baby-steps.md

 Answer the questions it asks you, and then do a few things:

-Make a file with a main function in it (probably at src/Main.hs) Make a file with a license in it, and call it LICENSE (either do this, or comment out ` — license-file: LICENCE` from your foo.cabal file, the build will fail if it looks for that file and it doesn’t exist.
+Make a file with a main function in it (probably at src/Main.hs) Make a file with a license in it, and call it LICENSE (either do this, or comment out ` — license-file: LICENCE` from your foo.cabal file, the build will fail if it looks for that file and the file doesn’t exist.
 Uncomment `main-is:` in your foo.cabal file and point it at the Main file you just made.
 Something like this:

 {% highlight yaml%}